vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 *   Non-recycled MBOs: This is the simplest for a caller to do, so it is likely to be the common case.
 The caller allocates a new MBO for each fire-and-forget message.
-The caller closes the MBO handle after sending the MBO, without ever setting a `reply_queue` on the MBO.
+The caller closes the CallersRef handle after sending the MBO, without ever setting a `reply_queue` on the MBO.
 The MBO will get freed automatically after the callee has received the message and dropped its reference to the MBO.

 *   Recycled MBOs: A callee has the option of detecting when the callee has dropped its reference to the MBO.
 It can exercise that